 Douglas W. Woods, PhD, received his doctorate in clinical psychology from Western Michigan University in 1999.
 He is a recognized expert in the assessment and treatment of tic disorders and trichotillomania and is currently associate professor and...
 Read more

-Jonathan Kanter, PhD, received his doctorate in clinical psychology from the University of Washington in 2002.
-He is currently research associate professor and FAP term professor in the department of psychology at the University of Washington, where...
+Jonathan W. Kanter, PhD, received his doctorate in clinical psychology from the University of Washington in 2002, and then moved to the University of Wisconsin-Milwaukee where he spent several years collaborating closely with members of the Black,...
 Read more